- About

 4. When can you apply?
 You must apply for FEMA assistance within 60 days of the Presidential Disaster Declaration and approval of assistance for individuals.

 5. How do you apply?
-You can apply online at disasterassistance.gov, by phone at 1-800-621-3362, using FEMA’s mobile app, or in person at a Disaster Recovery Center (DRC) or Mobile Registration Intake Center (MRIC).
+You can apply online at disasterassistance.gov or by phone at 1-800-621-3362.

-6. What you need to apply?
+6. What do you need to apply?
 You will need the address of the damaged home, documentation proving ownership of the home at the time of the disaster, descriptions of damages to your home, insurance information (if applicable), social security number, contact information, total household income at the time of the disaster.

 7. Once you apply for FEMA disaster relief benefits, you should receive a nine-digit registration number.
 Note-there is a 60-day deadline to appeal FEMA decisions.